Sensitivity to stimuli in fibromyalgia

 Sensory sensitivity is consistent with fibromyalgia and rarely needs separate investigation.
 There are exceptions:

-A diagnosis of fibromyalgia does not protect against other conditions that affect the senses.
+A diagnosis of fibromyalgia does not protect against other conditions that impact sensory systems.

 Related pages